-The very smartest (and wealthiest) people I know take notes.
+The very smartest (and wealthiest) people I know take notes with a pen and pad of paper.

 The genius doodles.
 He draws.
 She thinks out loud.
 He does everything except sit back and watch only as an observer of reality.
-Instead they participate.
+Instead they participate in an interactive fashion.

-Invariably they use paper, ink or perhaps the most powerful of all tools…the back of a napkin.
+Perhaps the most under-rated of all tools?
+The back of a napkin.

 Imagine two people sitting next to each other at a seminar.